 We have produced this 3D film about Sjølund’s product and services within the area of curved aluminum and steel profiles for buildings and facades.

-In this film, the CA30 by Linak is represented and so are the advantages of this product.
+In this film, the CA30 by Linak is presented and so are the advantages of this product.

 We have had the pleasure of producing this product film for Geberit.
 In this film, their tap system is introduced.

 We have produced this product film for Danfoss.
-In the film, their Vacon NXP liquid cooler and its characteristics are represented.
+In the film, their Vacon NXP liquid cooler and its characteristics are presented.

 Fomaco is a company that delivers injector machines for the food industry around the world.
-In this film, one of Fomaco’s products is represented.
+In this film, one of Fomaco’s products is presented.